Sun Realty's Top 10 List!

 #7 Bodie Island Lighthouse & Coquina Beach Folklore contends that Bodie Island (pronounced "body") got its name from the numerous "bodies" that washed ashore due to shipwrecks.
 The current Bodie Island Lighthouse actually had two predecessors - the first succumbed to poor construction, and the second was destroyed during the Civil War.
 Across the road, Coquina Beach offers some of the widest, most beautiful seashore on the Outer Banks.
 Parking, showers, and restrooms are available at this pristine public beach.

 #8 Wright Brothers Memorial You simply can't talk about Outer Banks history without mentioning Orville and Wilbur Wright's famous 1903 flight.
 Visit the exhibits, including a replica of the Wright's "flying machine."
 Be sure to climb Kill Devil Hill where the 60 foot pylon stands - you'll find stunning views of both the ocean and sound from the top.

 #9 Festival Park & the Elizabeth II Located across from the Manteo waterfront, the 25-acre Festival Park offers fun for the entire family.
 You'll find interpreters in period costume, an interactive museum, and a variety of cultural arts programs.
 Be sure to visit the Elizabeth II, a replica 16th century sailing ship.

 #10 Currituck Beach Lighthouse Built in 1875, the brick lighthouse and the Victorian-style Light Keeper's House is part of historic Currituck Heritage Park in Corolla.
 Climb the 214 steps to the top and admire the stunning views of Corolla and the Atlantic Ocean.
-The Currituck Beach Lighthouse and Museum Shop are open 9:00-5:00 daily from Easter to Thanksgiving.
+The Currituck Beach Lighthouse and Museum Shop are open 9:00-5:00 daily.